Bulk Soybean Shipping

 Factors influencing the Soybean Meal (SBM) export dynamics:

-4. Price Fluctuations: The relative prices of soybeans, soybean meal, and soybean oil can influence a country’s decision to export more beans or processed products like meal.
+4. Price Fluctuations: The relative values of soybeans, soybean meal, and soybean oil determine crushing margins and influence whether countries export raw beans or processed products.